 - In the darkroom using film.

 The newer generation of imaging systems use sophisticated cameras that exhibit a broader dynamic range than film, thus avoiding the signal saturation problems that limit the dynamic range of film.
 For example, the Azure 600 imager comes standard with a 9.1MP camera which provides high-resolution imaging perfect for publications.

 Using lasers for NIR fluorescent imaging sets the Azure Imagers apart from competitors.
 Our Imagers are the only ones on the market to use lasers.

 Choosing either method based on the needs of your experiment

 When choosing between ELISA and Western blotting, consider the specific needs of your experiment and the questions you are trying to answer.
 Both techniques are valuable tools in your laboratory arsenal.
 Selecting the right one will depend on the specific requirements of your experiment.
 Out of ELISA and Western blot, which method do you most commonly use?

 If you find yourself now in need of either a microplate reader or a digital imager, you’re in luck.
 Azure Biosystems is the leading supplier for life science systems.
-Check out this page to request pricing on the products mentioned in this post, an Ao Microplate Reader or Azure 400 Imaging System.
+Check out this page to request pricing on the products mentioned in this post, the Ao Microplate Reader or Azure 400 Imaging System.
 If you’re unsure about what you need for protein analysis, fill out the form below and a product expert will be in touch.
 Our experts are available to help you choose the right system.
 Cheers for now.